 Justice administration careers can be found in all branches of the criminal justice system.
-From careers in the legal system as court clerks or victims services specialists to law enforcement careers in the FBI, IRS or state police, justice administration careers require more than just a commitment to uphold the law.
+From careers in the legal system as court clerks or victims services specialists to law enforcement careers in state agencies, criminal justice administration requires more than just a commitment to uphold the law.
 These demanding careers also require professionals to continually work to improve the U.S. justice system.

 Formal training is a requirement for most justice administration careers, particularly those in the federal government.
-These are three of the most common career training paths:
+Degrees are available at both the undergraduate and graduate level:

-- Associate degree: Designed to prepare students for entry-level criminal justice careers, such as clerks, police cadets and correctional aides.
-This two-year degree is commonly used to fulfill prerequisites for a four-year bachelor's degree.
+- Associate: Designed to prepare students for entry-level criminal justice careers, such as clerks, police cadets and correctional aides.
+This two-year degree is commonly used to fulfill prerequisites for a four-year bachelor’s degree.

-- Bachelor's degree: Graduates may go on to careers in federal, state and local agencies, working in family services, correctional facilities, customs and more.
+- Bachelor’s: Graduates may go on to careers in federal, state and local agencies, working in family services, correctional facilities, customs and more.

-- Master's degree: Considered a requirement for some upper-level management jobs in justice administration, this graduate degree typically requires two to three years of full-time study.
+- Master’s: Considered a requirement for some upper-level management jobs in justice administration, this graduate degree typically requires two to three years of full-time study.
 Advanced positions in fields like security management and public safety are common for graduates.

 Justice administration education usually consists of a mix of criminal justice, administration and psychology training.
 Coursework typical of online degrees in justice administration usually includes some combination of the following: